 5. Accountants give you advice on online software and apps that can help your business run smoothly

 As a busy Startup, your accountant wouldn’t expect you to sit down and write all your expenses out on a spreadsheet.
-They’ll recommend good online accounting software so you can keep track of all your expenditure, invoices and bank statements in an easy-to-use, cloud-based software.
+They’ll recommend good online accounting software so you can keep track of all your expenditures, invoices, and bank statements in easy-to-use, cloud-based software.

 Your accountant will also have access to this software at any time, so you don’t need to keep a box of receipts in your office.
 Using online accounting software regularly usually also means that your accountant has a good amount of time to prepare your financial statements because you’ve kept up-to-date with your records.

 Every October we get many calls about missing deadlines.
 If they contact us at the start of the year, we could have shown them how to save all their receipts in the cloud.
 There would be no surprise or anxiety for them.